-Test ground rod resistance.
+- Test ground rod resistance.
 If ground rod-to-earth resistance is greater than 5 ohms, install a lower resistance grounding system.
 One method is to install a grounding grid in a triangle position and ensure all grounds are connected to prevent a ground loop.
 The ground rods spacing are equal to the length of the ground rod plus one (1) foot.
-If 10-foot ground rods are used, the spacing will be 11 feet between each ground rod.
+If 10-foot ground rods are used, the spacing will - ✓ denotes update from last revision be 11 feet between each ground rod.
 It is recommended to connect the solid ground wire to each ground rod by cad-welding.

 Corrosion Control Manual

 Current Review Previous Review Version Page

-February 26, 2019 2.0 Page 139 of 226
+May 23, 2023 February 2, 2023 3.1 Page 141 of 231

-Previous Review Previous Review Version

-- 2. Surge protection can be used to decrease the number of outages.
+- Surge protection can be used to decrease the number of outages.
 Ensure that all manufacturers' instructions are followed when installing a surge protector.
-One recommended surge protector is The IT Protector: - AC protector is connected to the disconnect circuit breaker (Parts # ORN 1-s 120/240 AC). - DC protector is connected to the negative pipeline lead and the positive ground bed lead (Parts # HP 125 VDC for 125 Volt DC or less output or HP 350 VDC for up to 350 Volts DC output).
+One recommended surge protector is The IT Protector. - AC protector is connected to the disconnect circuit breaker (Parts # ORN 1-s 120/240 AC). - DC protector is connected to the negative pipeline lead and the positive ground bed lead (Parts # HP 125 VDC for 125 Volt DC or less output or HP 350 VDC for up to 350 Volts DC output).